ckreon/ww-netp_wiki/README.md

 * You will see a listing of the current guide files, which you can edit directly in the browser and submit for review.
 * You can also create a new guide with the "New File" button.
 Use the other guides in the folder as reference for setting up the file properly.

-*The **NetP Wiki** guides are written in **Markdown**.
+*The NetP Wiki guides are written in Markdown.
 It's a straight-forward syntax that makes styling text easy.
 If you aren't familiar with it, we've made a quick-start guide below.*

 <a name="contents"></a>